Meet Our Medical Leadership

 Dr. de Lotbinière earned his undergraduate degree from Columbia University and completed his medical school and subsequent training at McGill University School of Medicine in Montreal, Quebec.
 He then completed a fellowship at Addenbrooke’s Hospital in Cambridge, England.
 He is certified in neurosurgery by the Royal College of Physicians and Surgeons of Canada and by the American Board of Neurological Surgery.
 In addition, he is Medical Director of the Cancer Treatment and Wellness Center at New York’s Northern Westchester Hospital (NWH) and a past president of the International Gamma Knife Society.

 He has been treating patients with a multitude of intracranial disorders using stereotactic radiosurgery since 1991.
 He has performed over 1,000 stereotactic radiosurgical interventions and is recognized worldwide as a leading authority in the field.

 With a national reputation for properly diagnosing and surgically treating nerve disorders such as trigeminal neuralgia, Dr. de Lotbinière brings peace of mind to patients who have long searched for answers before coming to him.
-Dr. de Lotbinière explains, “For example, people often have teeth pulled or are treated for TMJ [temporomandibular joint syndrome] when the cause of their symptoms is actually trigeminal neuralgia, which causes sudden shock-like facial pains, typically near the nose, lips, eyes or ears."
+Dr. de Lotbinière explains, “For example, people often have teeth pulled or are treated for TMJ (temporomandibular joint syndrome) when the cause of their symptoms is actually trigeminal neuralgia, which is characterized by sudden shock-like facial pains, typically near the nose, lips, eyes or ears."